 If you have insurance, most providers will cover most or all of the treatment.
 For patients without insurance, we offer an in-house dental savers plan and other third-party financing options to help pay for our services.

 Get Your Tooth Removed Today

 If you have oral pain, experience dental trauma or decay, or have an overcrowded mouth, then a tooth extraction may be right for you.
-Dr. Khan and our Village Dental team can determine if a damaged tooth can be saved or if removal is the best option.
+Dr. Seth and our Village Dental team can determine if a damaged tooth can be saved or if removal is the best option.

 When tooth extraction is necessary, we’ll ensure you feel comfortable throughout the procedure and confident in the restorative dental treatment you receive.
 Don’t hesitate to give us a call if you have any questions regarding the tooth removal process.
 Contact us at (734) 722-1617 to get started with an appointment today.